raviinder/contributed-plugins/chart/README.md

 data2 = 12;54;23
 label = First;Second
 These values will display a bar chart with 2 categories (First and Second) with 2 sets of values for each.
-Labels can be part of the layer and this is especially useful when labaels are different from one feature to another.
+Labels can be part of the layer and this is especially useful when labels are different from one feature to another.
 If they are the same, they can be set inside the configuration for the chart.

 You can have a line chart with date as x axis like this:
 Measure1 = (2011-03-16,0.01),(2011-03-21,2.49),(2011-03-28,0.54),(2011-04-01,0.16),(2011-04-11,0.14),(2011-04-18,0.05)
 Measure2 = (2011-03-21,0.173),(2011-03-28,0.069),(2011-04-01,0.023),(2011-04-11,0.080),(2011-04-18,0.030),(2011-04-26,0.005)
 Each couple of values (yyyy-mm-dd,data) is a point on the line chart with the date as the x value and the data as the y value.
-Thois sample will display a line chart with 2 lines.
+This sample will display a line chart with 2 lines.

 You can also have a customized details panel to show useful data.
 It can take links, images, data from the the feature.
 It is based on the Markdown notation and uses
 [Showdown](https://github.com/showdownjs/showdown) library to parse the markdown from the configuration file to the details panel.
 To use the value of a field from the feature,